acm-uga/ColorScript/rock-paper-scissors/README.md

 computerChoice=$(($RANDOM % 3 + 1))
 ```

 ### Psuedocode

 Print out a few lines saying hello and what the game is
 Print out a selection box
-Take in user input and store it in variable
+Take in user input (I use numbers for this makes it easier) and store it in variable
 Generate the computers random choice
-Check which choice it is
-Check which choice computer made
-Compare choices and tell user who won
+Compare user and computer choice and determine who won
+Print out in terminal who won